CenterForOpenScience/osf.io/README.md

 Once started, you will be able to view the OSF in a web browser- by default, at http://127.0.0.1:5000/

+In order to log in on your local server, you will also need to run the authentication server.

+- For daily use, run fakeCAS.
+Consult the [repository](https://github.com/CenterForOpenScience/fakeCAS) for information on how to set up this service.
+- For developing authentication-related featutures, run CAS.
+Consult the [repository](https://github.com/CenterForOpenScience/cas-overlay) for information on how to set up this service.

 ### Livereload support